harcokuppens/mirror/README.md

 * `rsync` tool
 * `ssh` tool, only needed for mirroring to/from remote machine
 * `docker` tool, only needed for mirroring to/from docker image/container

+Note when mirroring into a docker container/image, then the container/image must have `rsync` installed.
+When mirroring into a docker image then the image also must have `sh`, `exec`, and `sleep` installed.

 For Windows you could use WSL to run the `mirror` utility.
 You can also install the `mirror` utility with [cygwin](https://cygwin.org) to get a bash shell to run the script.